How We Practice Communion

 We believe that all people of faith are invited to join Christ at Christ’s table for the sacrament of Communion.
 Just as many grains of wheat are gathered to make one loaf of bread and many grapes are gathered to make one cup of wine, we, the many people of God, are made one in the body of Christ, the church.

-Communion connects us in Christ whether we are online or on-campus.
+Communion connects us in Christ whether we are online or on campus.
 If you are worshiping virtually, we invite you to bring bread and wine – whether orange juice or Merlot, a slice of whole-grain bread or a gluten-free cracker – to worship.
-If you are worshiping on-campus, we will provide bread and juice in individual disposable cups which you will pick up yourself.
+For those on campus, we serve grape juice and a choice of gluten or gluten-free bread.

 How We Practice Baptism